 Where to find: RentThe Runway, Etsy, Prime Wardrobe with Amazon, theater's wardrobe, fashion museums

-Plus: you can find whatever you want, not choose from options.
+Plus: you can find whatever you want, not choose from the options.
 You don't need any network

 You can also buy stuff and then return it after the photoshoot, but it will cost you a lot of karma, especially if we are talking about handmade pieces from a designer who struggles to keep it afloat.